The Urban Lab will train 200 youth

 Provide $40,000.00 in seedfunding to support disruptive and incremental innovation projects

 Young innovators develop their ideas of potential projects

 Participants develop their business model throught the ICI accelerator

-Participants use state-of-the-art tools to materialize projects: make prototypes
+Participants use tools and technology to materialize projects: make prototypes

-Participants pitch their ideas, receive feedback from experts and are ready to go out, market and implement their ideas
+Participants pitch their ideas and receive feedback from experts to effectively implement and market their ideas.

-Financial and technological resources and mentorship for projects demonstrating potential to transform communities
+Financial and technological resources and mentorships for projects demonstrating the potential to transform communities.

 Miguel Francis, 26, is a pioneer in the woodwork business.
 With no formal training, Miguel’s artistry is self-taught and his abilities include cabinet making, furniture making, joinery, carpentry and engraving.
 Before attending DIA, Miguel created most of his products by hand.
 Since becoming a lab participant Miguel has been a frequent user of his favorite equipment, the laser cutter.
 In realizing the possibility of turning his talent into a viable business, Miguel immersed himself into DIA’s Innovation and Entrepreneurship Methodology, which led to him participate in the 2018 Pitch Tank Competition with the business idea “I Want To Make JA”.
 Through guidance from the Lab Team and his own aptitude and determination to excel, Miguel was successful in his bid to become a DIA Jamaica Pitch Tank Winner.
 Miguel integrated woodwork and technology by using Arduinos to create Wireless Bluetooth Speakers.
 Miguel has already outlined the usage of his grant funds and has developed his new business operation plan.